tsereda/nautilus-template/README.md

 **Nautilus is a shared environment with strict resource policies.**

 - Request only the resources required for your workload
-- Release unused resources promptly
+- Delete unused pvcs,pods,jobs
-- Ensure all jobs terminate automatically upon completion
+- Ensure all jobs terminate automatically
-- **Delete unused pods immediately** to prevent namespace suspension
+- **Delete unused pods immediately**

 Review the [Cluster Policies](https://docs.nationalresearchplatform.org/userdocs/running/policies/) before beginning.